Helperbird/website/src/pages/privacy.md

 For the tech aficionados, we regularly update and inspect our packages and servers every two weeks.

+## Privacy Policy: Helperbird Google Add-on

+### Permissions Overview

+#### Google Docs and Slides

+Helperbird's integration with Google Docs and Slides is designed to enhance your experience by enabling features such as text reading, font customization, and language translation.
+We request the necessary `/auth/documents.currentonly` and `/auth/presentations.currentonly` authorizations for these functionalities.
+Rest assured, we do not track or store any user data in the process.

+#### Google Drive

+To seamlessly send requested PDFs to the Helperbird browser extension for an improved reading experience, we ask for `/auth/drive.readonly` authorization.
+It's important to note that Helperbird respects your privacy and does not store or track any information obtained through this authorization.

+### Data Security and Compliance

+Helperbird is committed to the security and privacy of your data.
+Our use and transfer of information received from Google APIs are strictly limited to our browser extension.
+We adhere to Google API Services User Data Policy, ensuring responsible data handling and compliance with industry standards.

+### No Tracking or Storage

+Your privacy matters.
+Helperbird does not track, store, or retain any data from your interactions with Google Docs, Google Slides, or Google Drive.
+The information accessed is solely used to enhance your Helperbird experience.

 ## Contact Us

 Queries, feedback, or a simple hello — we're here for all of it.
 Drop us an email at [robert.gabriel@helperbird.com](mailto:robert.gabriel@helperbird.com).